The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Definition of Coordinate and Curvature Singularities

 \subsection{Spacetime extensions}

 Coordinate singularities coincide with spacetime extensions.
 For example, the $r = 2m$ coordinate singularity in Schwarzschild extends the $r > 2m$ region to the maximal analytic extension which contains the $r < 2m$ region.
 Therefore an understanding of spacetime extensions is needed to understand coordinate singularities.
-In this section we review the properties of spacetime extensions.

 Fix $k \geq 0$.
 Let $(M,g)$ be a $C^{k}$ spacetime.
 Let $0 \leq l \leq k$.
 A $C^{l}$ spacetime $(M_\ext, \,g_\ext)$ with the same dimension as $(M,g)$ is a $C^{l}$-\emph{extension} of $(M,g)$ if there is a proper isometric $C^{l+1}$-embedding